shreyansh-tyagi/java-projects/README.md

 ## *@Configuration*
 * Spring @Configuration annotation helps in Spring annotation based configuration. @Configuration annotation indicates that a class declares one or more @Bean methods and may be processed by the Spring container to generate bean definitions and service requests for those beans at runtime.

+## *CommandLineRunner*
+* Command Line Runner is an interface.
+It is used to execute the code after the Spring Boot application started.